-I-5 northbound lanes in Tukwila close this weekend and next
+Traffic alert: I-5 northbound lanes in Tukwila close this weekend and next

 On both weekends, the closure is scheduled to begin at 10 p.m.
 Friday and end at 11:59 p.m.
 Sunday.
 It will stretch from the I-405/Highway 518 interchange to Martin Luther King Jr. Way.

-The attached Southcenter Boulevard and Interurban Avenue South exits also will close, in order to give workers “room to safely replace hardware” in a broken expansion joint, a state advisory says.
+The exits to Southcenter Boulevard and Interurban Avenue South also will close, to give workers “room to safely replace hardware” in a broken expansion joint, a state advisory says.
 The southbound I-405 HOV bypass ramp to northbound I-5 will be closed as well.

+An exit lane from I-5 to northbound Highway 599 will stay open.

 The partial closure is the result of a decision by the Washington State Department of Transportation (WSDOT) last year to leave steel-rimmed expansion joints from the 1960s between bridge decks — instead of replacing those with new components — while freeway lanes were closed for a major repaving project in June.
 One of those old joints broke in October, forcing a two-hour traffic shutdown and emergency refastening.
 WSDOT has said the steel parts appeared in good condition at the time of the June repave.